MoonPoet/xaprb-src/content/about.md

   circle.
 I value actions more highly than words or body language, so I'm often undemonstrative and you might feel that I am situationally empathetic at best, even if you're part of that inner circle.
 In truth, I care deeply for people.
-  I'm fiercely loyal and supportive, and I'll stand up and fight for people after I reach a certain level of trust with them.
+  I'm fiercely loyal and supportive, and I'll fight hard for people after I reach a certain level of trust with them.
 - **Audacious but cautious.** Given time, I prefer to be data-driven, but I sometimes make quick judgments without explaining all of the reasoning.
-This might seem rash, but it's the opposite: I'm optimizing for learning and trying to eliminate dead ends quickly.
+This can seem rash, but I'm usually pursuing a specific goal, such as optimizing for learning or trying to eliminate dead ends quickly.
 My boldness isn't reckless.
 - **Intelligent but not eloquent.** When I'm trying to collect more data and express myself at the same time, I stumble over my words.
 This can make me seem hesitant or uncertain, especially when I'm speaking without preparation